VOLUME 3 GENERAL TECHNICAL ADMINISTRATION

 8) TCE Recurrent Training.

 this training.
 This training must be completed within the previous 12 months, prior to the TCE designation being renewed.

 b) Each TCE must satisfactorily complete annual training in those subject

 as National Transportation Safety Board (NTSB) recommendations on those models

-or similar model aircraft must be reviewed.
+or similar model aircraft, must be reviewed.
 The TCPM may exercise discretion in choosing which of those areas to emphasize during this training.

 c) Due dates for renewal of TCE authorizations must be considered.
 Completion

 after the due month is considered to have been completed in the month it was due.

 9) Recurrent TCE Proficiency Checks:

 check in an FSTD/aircraft in which evaluations will be given.
 The TCE must also

 check in each curriculum, and specific flight training equipment in which instruction will be given.
 The proficiency check required by §§

 check requirements for a TCE and is appropriate to the M/M/S of aircraft represented by the FFS in which evaluations have been authorized.

 b) TCEs must maintain their qualifications as instructors in order to retain

-the TCE designation except as permitted in subparagraph 3-4355D8)c), or that portion of the designation
+the TCE designation except as permitted in subparagraph 3-4355D8)c), or that portion of the designation will become invalid.

 c) If approved by the TCPM, the TCE proficiency check required by §

 be conducted by a TCE qualified and current in the specific curriculum and flight training equipment.
 Approval to permit a TCE to conduct these checks

 TCPM deems appropriate.
-Such approvals will be made in writing and not to
+Such approvals will be made in writing and are not to

 be included in the TCE’s LOA.
 Approvals to conduct the subject evaluations will have an expiration date no later than the TCE’s current LOA.

 10) Observation and Evaluation.

 a) Within 3 calendar-months before the expiration date of a TCE’s designation,

 the TCE conduct a complete practical test for at least one of the authorizations held.

 b) The purpose of this observation is to evaluate the TCE’s ability to administer

 is evaluated during the annual instructor proficiency check for each curriculum.
+Until the Program Tracking

 61.58 or §